nus-cs2103-AY2526S1/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [D][ ] submit report (by: 16 Sep 25)
-Now you have X tasks in the list.
+Now you have 2 tasks in the list.
 ```

 ### 3. Adding Events

 Add a task that happens at a specific time.
+Date and time must be in the format "dd-MM-yyyy" or "dd-MM-yyyy HHmm".

 **Usage:**
 `event <task description> /from <start> /to <end>`

 **Example:**
-`event team meeting /from 05-05-2025 5pm /to 6pm`
+`event team meeting /from 05-05-2025 1700 /to 1800`

 **Expected outcome:**
 Khat adds the event and confirms:
 ```
 Got it.
 I've added this task:
-[E][ ] team meeting (from: 05-05-2025 5pm to: 6pm)
+[E][ ] team meeting (from: 05 May 25 5:00pm to: 6:00pm)
-Now you have X tasks in the list.
+Now you have 3 tasks in the list.
 ```

 ### 4. Listing Tasks